backyardbiomech/qtiConverter/README.md

 + If there is a formatting error in one of your questions, you should get a dialog box on screen telling you which question has the problem.
 Note that the numbers of your questions in your file don't matter, so this dialog just tells you which question counted from the top has the problem.
 The most likely problems are:
     + a question type indicator that isn't one of the options
-    + new lines in the question
+    + "new" lines in the question
     + improperly formatted answers
-    + missing separators (usually periods or colons) after question numbers or answer indicators
+    + missing separators (usually periods or colons or right-parenthesis) after question numbers or answer indicators
 + You can drag the app (once you've unzipped the download and moved the app to where ever you want it, like the Desktop) to the Mac Dock so that it is always available to drag and drop a file.
 + One of the most powerful plain text editors on Mac is BBEdit, by BareBones software.
 You can download and use for free (when the free demo is over, you only lose some very advanced functions.
 I do all of my coding and writing in the free version).
 If you make a lot of quizzes, I suggest using BBEdit to edit the text since it is faster and more stable than Word.
     + If you use BBEdit, after installing it, click on the script icon in the menu (looks like a scroll)